jesushilarioh/Random-Quote-App/README.md

 # Random-Quote-Generator
-Code included was set up in PHP, MYSQL stack.
-Check out video here soon!
+Code included was set up in HTML, CSS, Javascript (JQuery), PHP, and MYSQL.